 Watching shows like this just fuels our fire to become debt-free.
 Freeing up our paychecks to spend on things other than what we’ve already purchased in the past is like opening up a bottle of perfume to allow it to breathe, diffuse, and live.
 Dreams become more tangible when given the financial space to develop.

 The Accumulation of Debt

 Before getting together, Paul and I each had our individual debts.
 I had student loan debt and Paul had debt from purchasing a Mustang after finishing his service in the Navy.
-Then about a year after we moved in, we created some small debt together: Paul bought me an engagement ring and financed part of it at 0% interest for 12 months.
+Then about a year after we moved in, we created some small debt together: Paul bought me an engagement ring and financed the bulk of it at 0% interest for 12 months.